-On a recent trip to Montreal, we started our meal with a bowl of minestrone.
+While on a recent trip to Montreal, we started our favorite meal with a bowl of minestrone.
 Not just any minestrone.
-This one was so over the top full of flavor …I had to figure out how to make it.
-I checked online for Da Emma Minestrone.
+This one was so over the top full of flavor …I knew at that moment that I had to figure out how to make it.
+Once we returned home, I checked online for Da Emma Minestrone.
 Nothing.
 Why didn’t I ask if they would share the recipe when we were there?
 In person.
-I just didn’t.
 No problem …I really do like a challenge.

 So here we are.
 After quite a few attempts, this minestrone may not be exactly the same but it’s just as good.
 You know what?
 I think it may be better.

 This soup is chock full of fresh ingredients.
 To be honest, there’s quite a bit of prep involved.
 But you can chop as you go …as the soup simmers with each flavorful addition.

 You’ll be blending some of the solids …creating a rich thickened broth.
 It is advisable to use an immersion blender.
 For the recommended heat-proof container, I use my Pyrex 4-cup glass measuring cup.
 It keeps messy clean-ups to a minimum.

 Everyone has their own style when it comes to trimming fresh string beans.
 I like to line them up nicely on the cutting board and trim away.
 That may say something about my personality.
 Not sure it’s a good thing.